deepin-community/fontforge/doc/sphinx/scripting/scripting-alpha.rst

 .. function:: NearlyHvCps([error[,err-denom]])

-   Checks for control points which are almost, but not quite horzontal or vertical (where almost means (say) that
+   Checks for control points which are almost, but not quite horizontal or vertical (where almost means (say) that
    ``abs( (control point).x - point.x ) < error``, where error is either: